The latest blog post from UAR staff is written by our Head of Engagement, Bella Williams, on the day that the Concordat on Openness is launched.

 4. We will report on progress annually and share our experiences

 The Concordat is underpinned by agreement that communication about animal research should provide accurate descriptions of the benefits, harms and limitations of research and be realistic about the potential outputs of such research.
 It will mean being open about the impact of research on the animals and the ethical considerations that surround research projects.
-The document strongly encourages signatories to consider allowing accredited journalists and media organisations, MPs, and local school, patient and community groups to visit research facilities and see how the animals are kept for themselves.
+The document strongly encourages signatories to consider allowing accredited journalists and media organisations, MPs, and local schools, patient and community groups to visit research facilities and see how the animals are kept for themselves.

-The aim is to increase the openness and proactivity with which organisations communicate on the use of animals in research, and to recognise good practice that exists within the sector.
+The aim is to increase the openness and proactivity with which organisations communicate on the use of animals in research and to recognise good practice that exists within the sector.
 Some organisations are already meeting the Concordat commitments, and hope that the Concordat’s launch will provide encouragement to others in the life-science sector to follow their lead.
 By meeting the commitments outlined in the Concordat signatories will develop a strategic approach to communications on animal research.

 But there is still a great deal of work to be done.
 The research undertaken with members of the public that was instrumental in drafting the Concordat – the Public Dialogue – showed that most people broadly accepted the use of animals in research because of the benefits it brought.
 This was despite having little idea how animal research was regulated and believing that most research was undertaken to test cosmetics.
 The Dialogue showed a clear need for more effective communication around the use of animals in research; to address the myths and build understanding.

 By standing together the research sector can ensure that there is no longer a need to rely on a few brave individuals to speak out about the importance of animals in their research.
-Now the organisations which support, fund and research life-sciences will publicly recognise the necessity of animal research, and will work with their scientists to bring this issue into the open.
+Now the organisations which support, fund and research life sciences will publicly recognise the necessity of animal research and will work with their scientists to bring this issue into the open.

 Head of Engagement, Understanding Animal Research